syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-Next add the namespace - "Syncfusion.UI.Xaml.PivotGauge" in MainPage.xaml.cs file.
-Then initialize the SfPivotGauge control and assign a name for it as "PivotGauge1".
-Then add the control in parent Gauge as follows.
+Add the namespace - "Syncfusion.UI.Xaml.PivotGauge" in the MainPage.xaml.cs file.
+You can initialize the SfPivotGauge control and assign a name for it as "PivotGauge1".
+Then, add the control in the parent Gauge as follows:

+{% tabs %}

 {% highlight c# %}